Give Us a Sign

 Yes and yes.
 Throughout life, we find it important to recognize and celebrate worthwhile behavior.

-So then, why oh why do you leave the movie before the credits are over?
-Why do you skip the intros and the endings?
+So then why oh why do we leave the movie before the credits are over?
+Why do we skip the introductions and the endings?

-If what you’re watching is good enough to pay for and sit through for two hours . . . if what you’re watching is so good that you can’t get enough and you simply need to skip the credits to get more . . . if you’re refusing to go to the bathroom . . . you should recognize that (i) it’s because people worked their asses off to bring this to you and (ii) they did a great job.
-These people deserve recognition.
+If what we’re watching is good enough to pay for and sit through for two hours . . . if what we’re watching is so good that we can’t get enough and we simply need to skip the credits to get more . . . if we’re refusing to go to the bathroom . . . we should recognize that (i) it’s because people worked their asses off to bring this to us and (ii) those people did a great job.
+Those people deserve recognition and praise.

 stixpicks reviews are different